bluekvirus/Stage.js/implementation/HOWTO.md

 editor.status(status, message); //info, error, warning, success status, empty to reset status.
 ```

-**Note:** The *select, radios and checkboxes* editors can be initialized without `options.data` configuration, these editors will get an additional `setChoices()` API that you can use to set the available choices later.
+**Note:** The *select, radios and checkboxes* editors can be initialized without `options.data` configuration, these editors have an additional `setChoices()` API that you can use to set the available choices later.
+However it is recommended that you use the `options.remote` configure if the options data is from a remote data source.

 If you need more editors please register them through
 ```